dustinsummers/iothub/README.md

 To use IoTHub, install [Docker](https://www.docker.com/get-started).

-Next, reach out to Dustin Summers on Slack to be granted access to pull the Docker Image.
+Next, reach out maintainers (dustin@dustn.dev) to be granted permissions to pull the Docker Image.

 Once installed, run the following command: